-Rule 40(1)(a) - no indication that a European patent is sought, or either of which prevents the application being accorded a date of filing, it communicates this to the applicant and invites him to remedy it within a non-extendable period of two months of notification of the communication.
+- Rule 40(1)(a) no indication that a European patent is sought, or - Rule 40(1)(c) no description or reference to an earlier application, either of which prevents the application being accorded a date of filing, it communicates this to the applicant and invites him to remedy it within a non-extendable period of two months of notification of the communication.
 If the applicant does not remedy the deficiency in due time he is informed that the application will not be dealt with as a European application.
 Any fees which have been paid are refunded.